-Mukoujima-Hyakkaen is a small Japanese style garden that was privately established by a man in the antique business back in early 1800s.
-Mukoujima-Hyakka-en is not a luxurious garden in the grand scale, of say an European garden, but is a small wild garden in the middle of the frantic metropolis of Tokyo.
+Mukoujima-Hyakkaen is a small Japanese style garden that was privately established by a man in the antique business back in the early 1800s.
+Mukoujima-Hyakka-en is not a luxurious garden in the grand scale, of say a European garden, but is a small wild garden in the middle of the frantic metropolis of Tokyo.

 Mukoujima-Hyakkaen is a good place to see ordinary traditional Tokyo and to enjoy the atmosphere of Shitamachi (traditional residential districts).

 Open 9:00 am - 17:00 (5:00) pm

 (Entrance is closed at 16:30 or 4:30pm)

 Closed: End and the beginning of Year (Dec 29 -Jan 3)

 Admission: 150 Yen